Soft Coated Wheaten Terrier Grooming Guide

 Bathing

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Soft Coated Wheaten Terriers have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to protein-losing nephropathy and Addisons disease.
+The care profile for Soft Coated Wheaten Terriers is anchored by a medium build, minimal coat shedding, and breed-associated risk for protein-losing nephropathy and Addisons disease.

 Nail Care